nkarasiak/MuseoToolBox/docs/source/auto_examples/crossValidation/SpatialLeaveOneSubGroupOut.rst

 .. _sphx_glr_auto_examples_crossValidation_SpatialLeaveOneSubGroupOut.py:

-Spatial Leave-One-SubGroup-Out (SLOSGO)
+Spatial Leave-One-SubGroup-Out / No raster (SLOSGO)
 ======================================================

 This example shows how to make a Spatial Leave-One-Out using subgroup, called here a Spatial Leave-One-SubGroup-Out.

-In this example, it shows how to use just once a raster.()
+In this example, it shows how to use just once a raster.